MicrosoftDocs/power-pages-docs/power-pages-docs/security/disable-anonymous-access.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-As an administrator, you can disable anonymous access to your websites in your tenant, preventing accidental exposure of sensitive data.
+As an administrator, you can disable anonymous access.
+This setting prohibits unauthenticated users from accessing Dataverse data displayed on websites in your tenant, preventing accidental exposure of sensitive data.

 >[!IMPORTANT]
 > - This is a preview feature.